auth0/docs/articles/quickstart/spa/angular/01-login.md

 ## Add Login to Your Application

-The Auth0 Angular SDK gives you tools to quickly implement user authentication in your Angular application, such as creating a [login](/login) button using the `loginWithRedirect()` method from the `AuthService` service class.
+The Auth0 Angular SDK gives you tools to quickly implement user authentication in your Angular application, such as creating a <a href="/login" target="_blank">login</a> button using the `loginWithRedirect()` method from the `AuthService` service class.
 Executing `loginWithRedirect()` redirects your users to the Auth0 Universal Login Page, where Auth0 can authenticate them.
 Upon successful authentication, Auth0 will redirect your users back to your application.

 ```javascript
 import { Component } from '@angular/core';